 Homebuyers can expect tougher affordability tests from lenders when applying for mortgages as Bank of England acts over easy borrowing.

-The Bank of England’s Financial Policy Committee (FPC) has taken action to tighten the rules on how mortgage lenders apply affordability tests applying to first time buyers, home movers and remortgage buyers.
+The Bank of England’s Financial Policy Committee (FPC) has taken action to tighten the rules on how mortgage lenders apply affordability tests applying to first time buyers

 In the Financial Stability Report it warned of a 10.3% growth in consumer borrowing for the year to April with about £200 billion owed on credit cards, car finance and personal loans.